GSA/fedramp-gov/_policy/2023-06-30-SSP-Appendix-J-<CSO>-CIS-and-CRM-Workbook.md

   - System Security Plan

 ---
-The FedRAMP Low or Moderate CIS Workbook Template delineates the control responsibilities of CSPs and Federal Agencies and provides a summary of all required controls and enhancements across the system.
+The SSP Appendix J CIS and CRM Workbook template delineates the control responsibilities of CSPs and Federal Agencies and provides a summary of all required controls and enhancements across the system.
+The template provides the necessary workbooks for High, Moderate, Low, or LI-SaaS impact cloud systems.